-Capture the spirit of the season with Christmas at Canada Place presented by the Port of Vancouver.
+Capture the spirit of the season with the 32nd annual Canada Place Christmas exhibit.
 Experience the nostalgic tradition of the Woodward’s Windows, Canada’s North light display, the Sails of Light, and the festive Avenue of Trees.

 Transformed for the festive season and decorated in thousands of lights are the suspension bridge, the Treetops Adventure, the Cliffwalk, the rainforest and the canyon.
 Go on a Snowy Owl Prowl, decorate gingerbread cookies and make your own Christmas card in the Winter Pavilion, and sing-along with the holiday band.

 When: Nov.
 22nd 2019 – Jan.
 26th, 2020 (closed on Christmas Day)